 The Tribunal accepted and agreed with the opinion of the developer’s planner.

-Registered professional planner Matt Johnson, of Urban Solutions, stated the development was appropriate for a major arterial road and that the Main West community is in the process of intensifying to higher-density uses.
+Registered professional planner Matt Johnston, of Urban Solutions, stated the development was appropriate for a major arterial road and that the Main West community is in the process of intensifying to higher-density uses.

 The City agreed the site has adequate water, sanitary and stormwater infrastructure, and traffic can be accommodated within the existing road network.